franzenzenhofer/dev-book/_chapters/performance-wordpress-theme-selection.md

 >
 > <img src="{{site.url}}/i/wp-themes-plugin-optimized-2.jpg" alt="Plugin optimized CSS bundling">

-* pick two representative pages within a theme preview site (eg: 1 article detail page and 1 article list page / not the start page)
-* both pages should pass the following tests
+When you found a theme of interest pick two representative pages within the preview site (eg: 1 article detail page and 1 article list page / not the start page) - both pages should pass the following tests:

 **Google Page Speed Insights**